brc7/DiversitySampling/README.md

 ```
 bin/samplerace 0.1 data/SRR1056036.fastq data/output.fastq
 ```
-RACE will only require about 20 KB of RAM (not the > 10 GB needed by some other diversity sampling methods) and it can process about 10k sequences per second on a 2016 MacBook.
-The full
+RACE will only require about 20 KB of RAM (in constrast to the > 10 GB needed by other diversity sampling methods such as Diginorm, coresets and buffer-based methods) and it can process about 2.5 Mbp/s on a 2016 MacBook.
+To start, try tau = 1.0 and use the default parameter settings - they usually work pretty well.
 ```
 samplerace <tau> <input> <output> [--range race_range] [--reps race_reps] [--hashes n_minhashes] [-k kmer_size]
 Positional arguments: